roman-milk/roman-milk.github.io/witchs-curse-bitch-becomes-a-slut.md

  "Ok, ok, fuck what is wrong with you?" he said, clearly thinking I was overreacting.

  "What is wrong with me?
 What is wrong with me?
 Are you illiterate?"
 I snapped, grabbing the napkin and yelling, "This is what is wrong with me?"
 Looking at it my world suddenly stopped.
 I could feel the color drain from my face.
 I could feel my will to win shattered.
 I could feel the clock ticking to zero.
 It was my hand writing, yet it was not the words I had written and I even double checked before giving it to him.
 The note said, 'I want you to fuck my ass and treat me like a bimbo-slave tonight.'
-Report_Story #3